vigneshuw/aems/BoardInterfaceLibrary/examples/README.md

 This directory contains runnable examples for `BoardInterfaceLibrary`.
 The examples are intentionally small and direct, but they cover the main workflows you are likely to need:

-- inspecting a board and exercising individual commands
+- inspecting a board and exercising individual commands (Comment out items you don't need)
 - starting a DAQ log to eMMC and stopping it cleanly
 - streaming a file or DAQ data back to the host
 - running simultaneous streams from multiple boards